 Some employees in companies of any size are naturally nervous about the effects of the Web work-style.
 They assume that if their company chooses to build itself around Web technologies, their jobs may disappear.
 They won't—unless "restructuring" is just a fancy term to hide sackings.

 Then you need to communicate what you want to do, and the plans behind it, to every person in the company and to partners and other relevant people outside the company.
+Many leading companies hesitated to move to new technologies for fear of ruining the success of their existing technologies.

 You need to think about your company's basic business issues and develop a long-term business plan to solve problems and take advantage of the opportunities your analysis reveals.